leonardo-toffalini/viscous/report/report.typ

 2. Diffusion -- How the velocity spreads out.
 3. Internal source -- How the velocity points towards parts of lesser pressure.
-4. External source -- How the velocity is changed subject to external intervention, like a fan blowin air.
+4. External source -- How the velocity is changed subject to external intervention, like a fan blowing air.

 = Equations for fluid simulation
-It is best to mention here, in this section, that the described method is not exact.
-This, however, will not be to our detriment, as our aim here is to show interesting and realistic visuals as opposed to precise measurements.
+It is best to mention here, in this section, that the described method will not be exact.
+This, however, will not be to our detriment, as our aim here is to show interesting and realistic visuals as opposed to precise measurements useful for engineering efforts.

 For our purposes we will rearrange @eq:navier-stokes such that we have only the time derivate of the velocity on the left and omit the internal force part, as